-- (a) arise before the coming into force of that section, or - (b) arise in relation to any act or omission occurring before the coming into force of that section. - (2) For this purpose, section 76(3)(d) covers former members of the staff of the National Audit Office established by section 3 of the National Audit Act 15 1983 (c.
+- 8 (1) The liabilities covered by section 78 of this Act include liabilities that - (a) arise before the coming into force of that section, or - (b) arise in relation to any act or omission occurring before the coming into force of that section. - (2) For this purpose, section 78(3)(d) covers former members of the staff of the National Audit Office established by section 3 of the National Audit Act 1983 (c.
 44).